-You and your loved one may be eligible for financial resources.
-It will be important that you start this early as it can take time to get these services.
+You and your loved one may be eligible for financial resources to help with your medical and daily living expenses.
+It will be important that you start looking for and applying for support as soon as you know you may need it, as it can take time to access these resources.

 Tips and Resources